 Why Northwestern Medicine?

 The Organ Transplant Center at Northwestern Memorial Hospital is one of the top living donor liver transplant centers in the United States and one of only nine centers in North America who participated in a study sponsored by the National Institutes of Health to assess living donor liver transplantation.
-In 2021, Northwestern Hospital performed 11 living donor liver transplants, making us the largest living donor program in Illinois.
-Over the last ten years, Northwestern has performed 105 living donor liver transplants.
+In 2022, Northwestern Memorial Hospital performed 7 living donor liver transplants, making us one of the largest living donor programs in Illinois.
+Over the last ten years, Northwestern has performed 104 living donor liver transplants.
 Having initially described laparoscopic living donor hepatectomy, Northwestern Memorial Hospital is one of a handful of centers in the country performing this procedure.

 Satellite outreach clinics

 In addition to the downtown campus, we are available to see patients at any one of our liver transplant outreach clinics throughout Indiana and Illinois, including:

 - Peoria: Serving central and southern Illinois